mattmc3/string.zsh/README.md

 %
 ```

-If you forget and use the wrong case, your string will be wrong, which is why it's better to enclose your variables in curly braces when using modifiers:
+If you forget and use the wrong case your string will be wrong, which is why it's better to enclose your variables in curly braces when using modifiers:

 ```zsh
 % # EPIC FAIL EXAMPLES: